ouspg/LLM-Hackathon/README.md

   docker exec -ti llm_hackathon sh
 ```

-If you see [TODO: Add illustration here] `root@2c77651e2bcf:/home/ubuntu#` in your terminal - Congratulations!
+- Type `pwd` and if you see `/home/ubuntu` as the output, as in the image below - Congratulations!
 You have succesfully completed the setup part.